 In the last year or so, Chiara Lubich, founder of the Focolare Movement, has become my guru of Christian unity.
 Perhaps it would be better to say that she has become one of my gurus for Christian living, as reading her has convinced me that having unity as part of one’s goal is an essential attribute of Christian living.
 Though there are many great insights in her writing (and this volume of her Essential Writings is a great place to start), I want to focus on two.

 Chiara writes of the idea that we should always strive to “be the first to love.”
 In any situation, from an interpersonal conflict to a theological debate to how we carry ourselves in general, we should conduct ourselves with love, and should do so “first.”
-In other words, even if the attitude, actions, and arguments of the other is not particularly loving, we should try to act out of love.
+In other words, even if the attitude, actions, and arguments of the other are not particularly loving, we should try to act out of love.
 I think that in these heated debates, in our zeal for the truth and the Gospel, we sometimes forget to act with love, without which, St. Paul reminds us, we are just clanging gongs, or empty noise on the wind (1 Cor 13).
 We should proclaim the truth, and listen to the other side, but always in love.

 The second idea that I want to mention from Chiara Lubich is that of focusing on “Jesus forsaken.”
 Chiara focuses upon